Agentic LLM Framework for Adaptive Decision Discourse: Discussion

-Emergent synergistic knowledge in this example results in the definition of a combined optimization constraint, only achievable through the interaction of both agents as neither would be capable of formulating such a comprehensive objective relying on their respective expertise alone.
-Furthering this example includes the consideration of economic resilience in the face of the extreme hazard \cite{rose2004}, that would require another agent with an economic expertise, towards the goal of pinpointing crucial sectors that the community relies on, absent of the other agent's profile reach.
-Information theoretic frameworks such as PID, dual entropy and mutual information offer meaningful methods for evaluating the consistency of the assembly and guiding its convergence \cite{chang2024evince}.

-The parallel drawn between multiple interacting knowledge subspaces and synergistic information hints to a hypothesis on LLM's functioning.
+Last, this information theory driven representation of agentic discourse allows to shift the perspective on hallucinations.
+Indeed, the parallel drawn between multiple interacting knowledge subspaces and synergistic information hints to a hypothesis on LLMs' functioning.
 Let's start with some assumptions.
 Assuming perfect training of an LLM model, it is reasonable to say that the entirety of information contained in the combined texts, documents and other types of information containers used for training is contained in the model's weight matrices, in a compressed state.
-That means, if there were to exist a \textit{reasonable} finite-time computable measure of the quantity of information contained in that training dataset and in the weight matrices, this measure would be equal.
-Now, with consideration to the limitations of prompt patterns that we develop in section \ref{titles:selfgovernanceconvergence} and accounting for the artifacts exerted by LLMs such as hallucinations, we hypothesize that the error sometimes incurred by LLMs could be induced as a consequence of their monolithic infrastructure.
+That means, if there were to exist a \textit{reasonable} finite-time computable measure of the quantity of information, the amount of information in the training dataset would be the same as in the weight matrices.
+Hence, with the assumption of lossless training, hallucinations cannot stem from the training process, eliminating one possible cause.
+We have established that the retrieval mechanism of LLMs is imperfect (see section \ref{titles:selfgovernanceconvergence}), but the assumption of lossless training and PID allows to discuss a potential explanation of hallucinations.
+In this context, we hypothesize that hallucinations stem from defects in the retrieval mechanism, preventing access to certain knowledge subspaces, causing the model to hallucinate.
+This hypothesis is a information theory perspective of the concept of hallucination that is presented in section \ref{titles:hallucinations}.
+On the grounds that agent's knowledge can be controlled with information theoretic measures, hallucinations can be characterized and controlled, with methods such as PID.
+Hence, the inaccessible knowledge subspaces would be attained through agentic interaction, characterized as synergistic knowledge.
+This theoretical argument harmonizes with our claim that agentic topologies present stronger potential than monolithic LLMs for agentic decision-making discourse, and reconciles with recent work \cite{feng2025rethinking}.